thinkinglabs/thinkinglabs.github.io/_posts/2021-05-13-continuous-delivery-and-conways-law-allan-kelly.md

     small teams, small systems, piecemeal growth.

-    Start as small as you can and grow as you need too.
+    Start as small as you can and grow as you need to.
 Don't start thinking big.

     instead of thinking Universal Credit is going to be a big system, you think Universal Credit could be small (like a small app on a phone).
 I think you'll have more success.